Cancer Risk Factors You Can Do Something AboutFeb. 4, 2020 - Sheshe Giddens

 - Exposure to ultraviolet rays, chemicals or infections

-You can't control every risk factor, but you can take action against cancer by making healthy choices when it comes to diet, exercise, wearing sunscreen, avoiding tobacco and limiting alcohol.
+You can't control every risk cancer factor, but you can take action against cancer by making healthy choices when it comes to what you eat diet, exercise, wearing sunscreen, avoiding tobacco and limiting alcohol.

 What cancer screenings should I consider?